matuteiglesias/journal/content/Dev/2024-08-29_MercadoLibre_API_Integration_and_Troubleshooting.md

 ## 📅 2024-08-29 — Session: MercadoLibre API Integration and Troubleshooting

 **🕒 03:10–04:55**
-**🏷️ Labels**: API Integration, MercadoLibre, Python, Error Handling, OAuth 2.0
+**🏷️ Labels**: Api Integration, Mercadolibre, Python, Error Handling, Oauth 2.0
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to integrate and troubleshoot various aspects of the MercadoLibre [[API]], focusing on authentication, authorization, and [[error handling]].
+The goal of this session was to integrate and troubleshoot various aspects of the MercadoLibre [[API]], focusing on authentication, authorization, and error handling.

 ### Key Activities
 - Secured Google account and managed SMS settings after losing a phone.